 |

-Double-clicking a text box causes the text editor to open.
+Double-clicking a text box opens the text editor.
 This helps you add more than one line of text.
-You can type the text directly in the box by clicking twice with intervals.
+You can type the text directly in the box by clicking twice with a short interval.
 Line breaks are added with Ctrl+Enter. |

 Properties can be of type generated.
 A property of type generated is displayed in italics on the Properties tab.
-A property of type generated can be used to have an object take over a value from (one of) its child objects, its value is, as it were, "generated" from the child objects.
+A property of type generated can be used to have an object take over a value from (one of) its child objects; its value is, as it were, "generated" from the child objects.
 If an object does not have its own value for the property, then all child objects (hierarchical lower objects) are searched for a value and added to the object.
 However, if you change the value for the object itself, then any "generated" values already available on the object are now considered the object's own and no longer generated.
-There is no longer a dependency towards the child objects.
+There is no longer a dependency on the child objects.
 The property is also no longer displayed in italics.
 If you want to make the value generated again from a child parent object, select the property, and click Default on the Properties tab.

-Properties can be inherited, when defined as such in the Metamodeler.
+Properties can be inherited when defined as such in the Metamodeler.
 A property of type inherited can be used to have an object inherit a value from (one of) its parent object(s).
 If an object does not have its own value for the property, then all parent objects (hierarchical higher objects) are searched for a value.
 However, if you change the value for the object itself, then the value will no longer be inherited from the parent objects.
 Moreover, the child objects of the object that has its own value will now inherit this new value from their parent object.
 If you want to inherit the value again from a parent object, select the property, and click Default on the Properties tab.
 A property that is defined as inherited is displayed in italics on the Properties tab.

 Sometimes, properties on the Properties tab are displayed in a gray bar.
 These properties are read-only and cannot be changed.

-For some properties it is possible to add multiple values.
-An example is the property 'link to views' on an ArchiMate object.
+For some properties, it is possible to add multiple values.
+An example is the property "link to views" on an ArchiMate object.
 Multiple values can be added to this property.
 To remove one or more values from a property, select a value of the respective property in the Properties pane, and then click Remove at the bottom of the window.

 |